-The oldest university in Styria and the second-oldest in all of Austria, the University of Graz is home to over 30,000 students, and is the second largest university in Austria.
+The oldest university in Styria and the second-oldest in all of Austria, the University of Graz is home to approximately 32,000 students, and is the second largest university in Austria.
 The city of Graz is a UNESCO World Heritage Site, and an important gateway to neighboring countries and foremost South-Eastern Europe, providing many opportunities for travel.
 It is located only 2 hours from Vienna and 4 hours from Venice, giving students many chances to explore Europe.

 Location: Graz (population: 265,000)